pocomane/upset/README.md

 This is a fork of upset, an UPS patcher which has been lost in the depths of the internet.

+All unnecessary files have been removed.
 A command line interface has been added.

-It's not clear to me what the license for the original upset is.
-In nall's Makefile it says "license: public domain", though, so I can assume that to apply over upset too.

-My changes, that is the command line interface, are under the GPLv3.
+The original code is under the nall directory.
+It was placed in the public domain.
+The code in the upset_cli.cpp is distributed under the GPL 3.0 license.